-Other issues such as needles and syringes and fly-tipping are dealt with by a 'hit squad' managed by the Council's Street Cleansing Manager.
+Other issues such as needles and syringes and fly-tipping are dealt with by a 'hit squad' managed by the Council's Refuse and Street Cleansing Manager.

 In 2018 the Council introduced the "Clean and Green" initiative to promote community involvement in parks and open spaces across the Borough.
-This has proved very successful with a range of events held over the last 12 months.
+This has proved very successful with a range of events held.
 One of these was at Bramcote Hills Park working with a local school to plant trees and bulbs and undertake litter picking within the park.